UA Campus Directory:

 Students are expected to have access to a unix computing environment of some form.
 Mac OS X, Linux, or others are all sufficient.
 Students should consult with the instructor if they need assistance with this, as some university facilities are available, though typically a student's personal computer is most convenient.

-Lecture notes, homeworks and various other resources (figures from class, links to papers, inlists for MESA) will be available through the class webpage.
+Lecture notes, homeworks and various other resources (figures from class, links to papers, inlists for MESA) will be available through the public class webpage or the class page on blackboard.

 Outline of Topics